reactjs/react.dev/content/docs/design-principles.md

 For example, it should be possible to introduce some local state into a component without changing any of the components using it.
 Similarly, it should be possible to add some initialization and teardown code to any component when necessary.

-There is nothing "bad" about using state or lifecycle hooks in components.
+There is nothing "bad" about using state or lifecycle methods in components.
 Like any powerful feature, they should be used in moderation, but we have no intention to remove them.
 On the contrary, we think they are integral parts of what makes React useful.
-We might enable [more functional patterns](https://github.com/reactjs/react-future/tree/master/07%20-%20Returning%20State) in the future, but both local state and lifecycle hooks will be a part of that model.
+We might enable [more functional patterns](https://github.com/reactjs/react-future/tree/master/07%20-%20Returning%20State) in the future, but both local state and lifecycle methods will be a part of that model.

 Components are often described as "just functions" but in our view they need to be more than that to be useful.
 In React, components describe any composable behavior, and this includes rendering, lifecycle, and state.
 Some external libraries like [Relay](http://facebook.github.io/relay/) augment components with other responsibilities such as describing data dependencies.
 It is possible that those ideas might make it back into React too in some form.